University admissions tests: STEP, MAT and TMUA

 The AMSP provides tuition to support to students preparing to take the STEP, MAT and TMUA admission tests.
 This can be delivered in various formats to help you to access it easily:

-- The AMSP provides online support for students sitting the STEP, MAT and TMUA examinations.
-The MAT course and the TMUA course run from September to the end of October each year.
+• The AMSP provides online support for students sitting the STEP, MAT and TMUA examinations.
+The MAT andTMUA courses run from September to the end of October each year.
+(A second TMUA course will run from 2024 for those taking the exam at the second sitting in January.)
 The STEP courses run from February to May each year.

-- AMSP Area Coordinators run a number of regular problem solving classes designed to support students sitting the STEP, MAT and TMUA examinations.
+• AMSP Area Coordinators run a number of regular problem-solving classes designed to support students sitting the STEP, MAT and TMUA examinations.

 Your local AMSP Area Coordinator can advise you on the best options for circumstances.